Suvink/docs-choreo-dev/en/developer-docs/docs/administer/configure-approvals-for-choreo-workflows.md

 Choreo allows you to configure approval processes for specific workflows within the platform.
 An approval process for a workflow ensures that critical or sensitive changes are properly managed and controlled.

-Choreo currently allows you to configure approvals for environment promotion and API subscription workflows.
+Choreo currently allows you to configure approvals for environment promotion, API subscription and URL Customization workflows.

 Configuring approvals for environment promotion allows authorized users to control components being promoted to a critical/production environment.

 Configuring approvals for the API subscription workflow allows you to create subscription plans that require approval before being activated.
 This feature allows you to control access to APIs by requiring administrative review and authorization of subscriptions before they become active.

+Configuring approvals for URL customization workflows allows you to control custom URL mappings by requiring review and approval before the customization is applied.

 ## Permissions to review and respond to approval requests